SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Session Management

-One of the main design considerations for REPP is to enable scalable EPP services, for this reason the REPP server MUST use a stateless architecture and MUST NOT create and maintain client sessions.
+One of the main design considerations for REPP is to enable scalable EPP services, for this reason the REPP uses a stateless architecture and does not create and maintain client sessions.
 The Session concept is considered to be an anti pattern in the context of a stateless service, the server MUST NOT maintain any state information relating to the client or EPP transaction.

 Session management as described in [@!RFC5730] requires a stateful server architecture for maintaining client and application state over multiple client request and is therefore no longer supported.

 A REPP request MUST contain all information required for the server to be able to successfully process the request.
 The client MUST include authentication credentials for each request.
 This MAY be done by using any of the available HTTP authentication mechanisms, such as those described in [@!RFC2617].